Quick Legal Facts

-A. It shall be unlawful for any person to carry upon or about his or her person, or in a purse or other container belonging to the person, any pistol, revolver, shotgun or rifle whether loaded or unloaded or any dagger, bowie knife, dirk knife, sword cane, loaded cane, billy, hand chain, metal knuckles, or any other offensive weapon, whether such weapon may be concealed or unconcealed, except this section shall not prohibit:
+It shall be unlawful for any person to carry upon or about his or her person, or in a purse or other container belonging to the person, any pistol, revolver, shotgun or rifle whether loaded or unloaded or any blackjack, loaded cane, hand chain, metal knuckles, or any other offensive weapon, whether such weapon be concealed or unconcealed….

-Oklahoma law appears to focus exclusively on carrying firearms and impact weapons.
+Oklahoma law focuses on restricting the carrying of firearms and impact weapons.
 While knives are excluded from the unlawful carry law, people who carry edged weapons other than knives—tomahawks, axes, machetes, throwing stars—should be cautious.
-They might be treated as “other offensive weapons.”
+Those weapons might be treated as “other offensive weapons” under the statute.

 Not an issue.